How To Choose a Pest Control Company

 Reviews and Recommendations

-You can check a company's Better Business Bureau (BBB) rating, browse reviews on local review sites or social media, or check the standing of its license via the Arizona licensing board.
+You can check a company's Better Business Bureau (BBB) rating, read reviews on local review sites or social media, or check the standing of its license via the Arizona licensing board.

 Cost of Services and Guarantees

-Cost is important when hiring a pest control company.
-Cost can be affected influenced by the size of your house, the type of pest being treated, your location, and other factors.
+Cost is important when picking a pest control company.
+Cost may be determined by the size of your house, the type of pest being treated, your location, and other factors.

 Safety and Treatment Methods